 13 Most Well Attended Schools for Music Students Working on Their Associate

 You'll be surrounded by many like-minded peers at Los Angeles Film School if you want to pursue an associate degree in music.
-LA Film School is a medium-sized private for-profit school located in the large city of Hollywood.
+LA Film School is a moderately-sized private for-profit school located in the large city of Hollywood.
 You also may be intersted to know that the school ranks #5 in quality for associate degrees in music in California.

 There were roughly 575 music individuals who graduated with this degree at LA Film School in the most recent data year.